SCIN01: Secondary School Scientific Project

 Step 1: Submit Your Entry

-Complete the competition application form via www.corksummershow.com/enter-classes on or before 20th February 2026.
+Complete the competition application form at www.corksummershow.com/enter-classes on or before 27th April 2026.

 When completing the form:

-- Register under the team lead’s name (all other student names must be included in the Research Report).
+• Register under the team lead’s name (all other student names and their school year should be included when submitting the video).

-All submissions must be received by COB on 20th February 2026.
+All entries and videos must be received by midday on 27th April 2026.

 🌟 Competition Process & Terms 🏆

-Final Presentations: Finalists will present their projects at the Science & Innovation Stand during the Cork Summer Show 2026.
+Final Presentations: Finalists will present their projects at the Cork Summer Show 2026.
 Each finalist will have a 10-minute slot to present and answer questions from the judging panel.

 Display Materials: Bring your project to life!
 Finalists may present their research through a poster (maximum A0 size) and/or a creative display.
 A table and poster board will be provided.

-Eligibility: Open to Transition Year students in Munster (2025/2026).
+Eligibility: Open to all Secondary School Students (2025/2026).
 Projects must be original; AI-generated content is not allowed.
 Each project must include a research component that demonstrates you’re thinking and investigation.

 Judging Criteria: Projects will be assessed on creativity, feasibility, research quality, and potential impact.